10 Must-Do’s in Tucson, Arizona

-Mercado in general is just a great place to enjoy a leisurely brunch or meet up with friends or exercise groups.
+Mercado is just a great place to enjoy a leisurely brunch or meet up with friends or exercise groups.
 The vibe is casual and relaxing with a beautiful shared old-world style courtyard amongst the businesses.
 It’s heavily treed so perfect for the hot summer season.
 Many cyclists and hikers swing by for a nice hearty breakfast at Mercado before hitting nearby trails like Tumanoc Hill.
 It’s definitely the best place in the city for coffee and brunch in a beautiful atmosphere.

 On going events include farmer’s markets and special antique markets.

 5. Bowen Hidden Canyon trail

 The Bowen Hidden Canyon trail is an easy 2 mile loop within Tucson Mountain Park, a huge 20,000 acre park which is home to 62 miles of trails.
-The trail begins at the beautiful JW Marriott Starr Pass Resort.
+This trail begins at the beautiful JW Marriott Starr Pass Resort.
 Even if you are not staying at this resort, it is absolutely worth making the trek out here for this quiet picturesque trail.

 Surprisingly, this amazing trail sees very little foot traffic.
 The scenery is absolutely beautiful and wildlife is plentiful.
-Be on the lookout for bobcats early in the morning -we have seen several crossing the road!
-The peacefulness and solitude you will experience on this trail really sets it apart from most of the others in the Tucson area.
+Be on the lookout for bobcats early in the morning – I have seen several crossing the road!
+The peacefulness and solitude you will experience on this trail really sets it apart from most popular Tucson trails.
 There are lots of Saguaro and nice overviews of the mountains the entire trek.

 The drive over is beautiful too with towering cacti covered mountains in the distance.
-The trail is short and moderately easy, and thus, anyone of basic physical ability should be able to complete this one.
+The trail is short and moderately easy, and thus, easy enough for most in moderate shape.
 Be aware -there is no shade, so this one is best suited for the summer season.
 Another bonus of choosing this trail is that it is just 10 minutes away from Mercado San Agustin, so you can treat yourself to a great breakfast prior to your hike.

 6. The Fox Theater